DutchVandaline/DutchVandaline.github.io/_posts/2024-09-29-Let's make YOLO! Part 2.md

 <br>

 # Update
 So, I thought the problem was about lack of training and testing sets but, it wasnt'.
 I wasn't able to solve the problem so I looked up the paper and found that YOLO has it's own Loss Function.
 I've been struggling with using CrossEntropyLoss.
-Following is the image of the Loss function in YOLO paper.
+Following is the image of the Loss function in YOLO paper. <br>

 <img width="707" alt="스크린샷 2024-09-29 오후 9 22 23" src="https://github.com/user-attachments/assets/be244047-3ac9-40ce-b6c5-e3e8cd8f11ac">

 ```